vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/pinniped-with-tkg.md

 10. If you have not configured a role binding on the cluster, you will see a message denying the user account access to the pods: Error from server (Forbidden): pods is forbidden: User "user@example.com" cannot list resource "pods" in API group "" at the cluster scope.
 This happens because the user has been successfully authenticated, but they are not yet authorized to access any resources on the cluster.

 11. To authorize the user to access the cluster resources, you must configure RBAC on the cluster by creating a cluster role binding.
-For more information, see [Configure RBAC](#configure-rbac) section.
+For more information, see [Configure RBAC](#configure-rbac).